 All the posts you share on YouTube remain there for a long time, unlike other social networking sites.
 That’s why it is the best channel for sending referral web traffic in the long term.

 Create interactive videos and stand out from your competitors.
-This will strengthen your brand, make it more visible, and help you turn yourself into a thought leader in your industry.
-As more and more people view you as an industry expert, they’ll be more interested in your services and would sign up for more information.
+This will strengthen your brand, make it more visible, and help you become a thought leader in your industry.
+As more and more people view you as an industry expert, they’ll be more interested in your services and will sign up for more information.
+If you need an intuitive video editor, try Veed for your social media and email marketing videos.

 9. Participate in Forums